farazmalik180/Predicting_Bike_Sharing_Patterns/README.md

 before diving deeper into other tools like PyTorch.

 ## Results
-The project meets the specifications, which are:
+The project meets the specifications, which are  :

 * All the code in the notebook runs in Python 3 without failing, and all unit tests pass.
 * The sigmoid activation function is implemented correctly.